Contact the Bureau of Preparedness and Response

 —FEMA: A Whole Community Approach to Emergency Management

-Community Resilience relies on the ability to develop informed, empowered, and resilient healthcare systems and residents.
-With adequate information, resources, and tools, communities are better prepared to prevent, protect against, mitigate, respond, rebound, recover, and adapt to threats and all-hazards.
+Community Resilience relies on the ability to develop informed, empowered and resilient health care systems and residents.
+The Florida Department of Health supports communities in meeting Centers for Disease Control and Prevention Public Health Preparedness Capabilities and working toward a national standard for being resilient to public health emergencies and incidents.
+With adequate information, resources and tools communities are better prepared to prevent, protect against, mitigate, respond, recover and adapt to threats and all-hazards

 Florida Department of Health Resources